vulkano-rs/vulkano/www/guide/05-first-triangle.md

 ### Shaders

-In the 1990s, drawing an object with a video card consisted in sending a shape alongside with various parameters like the color, lightning direction, fog distance, etc. Over time these parameters became too limiting for game creators, and in the year 2000s a more flexible system was introduced with what are called shaders.
-A few years later, all these parameters were removed and totally replaced with shaders.
+In the 1990s, drawing an object with a video card consisted in sending a shape alongside with various parameters like the color of the shape, direction of the lighting, fog distance, etc.
+Over time these parameters became too limiting for game creators, and in the year 2000s a more flexible system was introduced with what are called shaders.
+A few years later, all these predefined parameters were removed and totally replaced with shaders.

 In order to draw a triangle, you will need some basic understanding about how the drawing process (also called the pipeline) works.